RadioShuttle/MQTTPushClient_Android/README.md

 For a first impression:
 * Set up an emulator instance or connect a device via USB to run the application

-## Publish an own app on the Google Store
+## Publish an own app on Google Play
 * Set an application ID:
   * Open “app/build.gradle” (Module: app) and set your own unique application ID, the default  “de.radioshuttle.mqttpushclient” must not be used for own projects.
 * Create a signing configuration

-To upload the app to the Google Play Store, the app/bundle must be signed.
+To upload the app to Google Play, the app/bundle must be signed.
 See https://developer.android.com/studio/publish/app-signing

 In “app/build.gradle” replace: